runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 - **Prefer high-end GPUs with lower GPU count** for better performance.
 - **Set execution timeout** to prevent runaway processes.
 - **Match auto-scaling strategy** to your workload patterns.
+- **Embed models in Docker images** when possible for faster loading.
+- **Extend idle timeouts** to prevent frequent cold starts.
+- **Consider disabling FlashBoot** for endpoints with few workers or infrequent traffic.